Mfanafuthis/FinanceCalculator/README.md

 * [Acknowledgements](#acknowledgements)
 * [Contact](#contacts)
 ## GENERAL INFORMATION
 The investment calculator has two types of interest, simple and compound interest.
 The user chooses between these two interests formulars.
-Then the program guides the user into inputing appropriate information and display the results.
-If the user chooses bond calculator the program display necessary commands to guide a user into inputing correct information and displays results in a user friendly manor.
+Then the program guides the user into inputting appropriate information and display the results.
+If the user chooses bond calculator the program display necessary commands to guide a user into inputting correct information and displays results in a user friendly manor.

-This project was my first capstone project at HyperionDev to test my basic knowledge of python
 ## TECHNOLOGIES USED
 * Python IDLE 3.10
 * Notepad++